confluentinc/ksql/docs/installation/client-server.rst

 can use different resource pools to achieve workload isolation.
 For example, you can deploy separate pools for production and for testing.

+.. important:: You can only connect to one KSQL server at a time.
+The CLI does not support automatic failover to another KSQL server in case of failure.

 .. image:: ../img/client-server.png
     :align: center